 When are applications accepted?

-Entries for the Diversity Visa Lottery for fiscal year 2022, which begins October 1, 2021, must be submitted electronically between noon, Eastern Daylight Time, Wednesday, October 7, 2020, and noon, Eastern Standard Time, Tuesday, November 10, 2020.
+Entries for the Diversity Visa Lottery for fiscal year 2023, which begins Wednesday, October 6, 2021 at 12:00 noon, Eastern Daylight Time and concludes on Tuesday, November 9, 2021 at 12:00 noon, Eastern Standard Time.

 Who can apply for a Diversity Visa?

-Natives of the following countries are not eligible to apply for permanent resident visas through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
-Persons born in Macau SAR and Taiwan are eligible.
+Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, Venezuela, and Vietnam.
+Natives of Macau SAR and Taiwan are eligible.